bitcoinvsalts/react-native-firebase-starter/README.md

 ## Credits
-I barely created the application.
-I just created the front end shell and done some integration with firebase.
-All the credits goes to all library creators and contributors to those repositories and libraries.
-I'm really grateful to all of them.
+All the credits goes to all library creators and contributors to those open source repositories and libraries.
+I'm very grateful to all of them.

  - [Mister Poster](https://github.com/shoumma/Mister-Poster)
  - [React Native](https://facebook.github.io/react-native/)